Jeanwong1222/Personal-Website/Jing Huang/content/_index.md

 /* Adjust line spacing in numbered or bulleted lists */ ul, ol {line-height: 1.5;}
 </style>

-<p>Welcome to my website!
+Welcome to my website!
 I am a Ph.D. candidate in Educational Psychology and Research Methodology at Purdue University, under the guidance of Professor Hua-Hua Chang.
-If you’d like to get in touch, please click on “<strong>About</strong>” or “<strong>LinkedIn</strong>” at the top right corner.</p>
+If you’d like to get in touch, please click on “**About**” or “**LinkedIn**” at the top right corner.

-<h2 id="education">Education</h2>
+## Education
 <hr style="border: none; border-top: 3px solid black; width: 100%; margin-top: 1px; margin-bottom: 5px;" />

 <table class="table table-striped table-hover table-condensed" style="font-size: 18px; width: auto !important; ">
  <thead>
   <tr>